dport96/ITM352/morea/120.functions/experience-Invoice3.md

 4. Move the tax, shipping, and grand total calculations to just after the **last** product row is output.
 Leave the extended price and subtotal calculation where they are.
 Check that the table looks the same.

 5. Delete the extended price calculations.
-Replace the subtotal calculation with `var subtotal = 0`.
+Replace the subtotal calculation with `let subtotal = 0`.

 6. At the **top** of the file, define a function with **interface** *void* generate_item_rows(*array* product_quantities_array).
 This is the documentation of the fucntion.
 Do not litertally use this as code!